-Rent receivables are non-interest bearing and pertain to rental fees charged to tenants and to the Group's affiliates for the office, commercial and carpark spaces.
-The normal credit terms range from 30 to 60 days.
+Rent receivables are non-interest bearing and pertain to rental fees charged to tenants .The normal credit terms range from 30 to 60 days.

 Receivables from guests and concessionaires pertain to receivables arising from hotel, restaurant and rental services.
 These are usually due within 30 days and do not bear any interest.